Two bowls are shown, one with dried oatmeal and the other with chopped almonds

 Medicine

-Synthetic drugs intended for use as galactagogues do exist, but none have been approved by the FDA (the FDA has, in fact, warned against the use of Domperidone), and some have been shown to cause severe depression.
+Synthetic drugs intended for use as galactagogues do exist, but none have been approved by the FDA (the FDA has, in fact, warned against the use of domperidone), and some have been shown to cause severe depression.
 Talk to your doctor or IBCLC to understand your prescription options — and potential risks.

 Simply put, there is not enough scientific evidence to support the efficacy of galactagogues.
-Beyond that, it’s never recommended to self-diagnose a low milk supply as many lactating parents who fear they have an insufficient milk supply actually don’t — oftentimes, the real issue is an improper latch, hormonal issues in the parent, or some other factor.
+Beyond that, it’s never recommended to self-diagnose a low milk supply, as many lactating parents who fear they have an insufficient milk supply actually don’t — oftentimes, the real issue is an improper latch, hormonal issues in the parent, misinterpreting infant’s cues or communication, or some other factor.
 That’s why it’s essential to request an insurance-covered consultation with your IBCLC if you’re questioning how to increase milk supply or struggling with any facet of lactation.
 Your IBCLC can help identify where your troubles stem from and your best course of action.
 Then again, if you’re galactagogue-curious and get the okay from your doctor, you might be able to join the chorus of people who vouch for them!

 Get the care you deserve